rose511s/rose511s.github.io/README.md

 #Kratika Singh
 Welcome to my personal portfolio!
-I'm a final-year IT undergraduate at Rajkiya Engineering College, Bijnor.
+I'm a IT graduate at Rajkiya Engineering College, Bijnor.